erroronline1/caro/readme.md

 ## Search
 Search functionality across the application may differ slightly depending of context.

 * Editors (e.g. documents, CSV-filters) provide a search input that displays recommendations based on the input so far.
 To get the desired result one of the recommendations has to be selected fulltext.
+Available options are sorted alphabetically.
-* File- and document search allow wildcards as `*` for any amount of any characters or `?` as any character on the given position.
+* File search allows wildcards as `*` for any amount of any characters or `?` as any character on the given position.
-* All others allow wildcards as well as +mandatory, -excluded and "literal search".
+* All others allow wildcards as well as +mandatory, -excluded and "search in this specific order".
+Results are sorted by amount of matched terms.

 [Content](#content)